84% of companies don't actively optimise or measure their on-site search.

 Results need to be relevant; it’s best practice to make sure that you’ve made allowances for easy to use filters and categories to give customers the most intuitive experience.
-Simple filtering can chisel down the range of search providing real help to your customers.
+Simple filtering can chisel down the range of search results, providing real help to your customers.

 Presenting a range of the most common searches, in both filters and categories, enables your products to move efficiently; and when we implement filters thoughtfully, it can genuinely improve the overall user experience across the site.
-It's handy to have a good handle on popular search terms, giving us the data to create relevant filters and categories, leading directly into more accurate search results.
+It's crucial to have a good handle on popular search terms, giving us the data to create relevant filters and categories, leading directly into more accurate search results.

-We're looking to make every search as easy as possible, which is folded into the fabric of Salesfire with our voice search module.
+We're looking to make every search as easy as possible, which is folded into the fabric of Salesfire with our Voice Search module.

 4. Search Suggestions and Sample Queries